swaptacular/swpt_accounts/protocol.rst

    The annual rate (in percents) at which interest accumulates on the account.
 This can be a negative number.

+status_flags : int32
+   Account status bit-flags.
+Different server implementations may use these flags for different purposes.
+The lowest 16 bits are reserved.
+Bit ``0`` has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.

 last_config_ts : date-time
    MUST contain the value of the ``ts`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied